-In April 2020, as part of the response to the COVID-19 pandemic, the Federal Reserve issued an interim final rule that temporarily excludes U.S. Treasury securities and deposits at Federal Reserve Banks from the calculation of the supplementary leverage ratio ("SLR") for bank holding companies.
+In addition, in April 2020, as part of the response to the COVID-19 pandemic, the Federal Reserve issued an interim final rule that temporarily excludes U.S. Treasury securities and deposits at Federal Reserve Banks from the calculation of the supplementary leverage ratio for BHCs.
 These exclusions became effective on April 1, 2020, and will remain in effect through March 31, 2021.
-The SLR for the Company as of September 30, 2020 reflects these exclusions.
+The supplementary leverage ratio for the Company as of December 31, 2020 reflects these exclusions.

-Subsequently, in May 2020, the Federal Banking Agencies issued an interim final rule that provides an option for depository institutions to make similar exclusions to the calculation of the SLR.
+Subsequently, in May 2020, the Federal Banking Agencies issued an interim final rule that provides an option for depository institutions to make similar exclusions to the calculation of the supplementary leverage ratio.
 If a depository institution elects to make such exclusions, it must request prior approval from its primary federal banking regulator before making capital distributions, such as paying dividends to its parent company, for as long as the exclusions are in effect.
 Neither CONA nor COBNA elected to make such exclusions.
-Accordingly, the SLRs for CONA and COBNA presented in this Report do not reflect any such exclusions.